Fifth Giant: Relation to Planet Nine

 The concept of an additional giant planet is distinct from the search for Planet Nine, a hypothetical planet proposed to explain the clustering of certain trans-Neptunian objects.
 While both hypotheses suggest the presence of a missing planet, the Fifth Giant would have been ejected billions of years ago, whereas Planet Nine is theorized to remain within the Solar System.
-However, it is possible that if Planet Nine exists, it could very well be the Fifth Giant as stated by Michael E. Brown during a Twitter inquiry.